 A conflict of interest occurs if our private interests interfere in any way, or even just appear to interfere, with the interests of SEGRO.
-We expect all Employees to disclose any potential conflicts of interest so that these can be properly considered and action taken if needed.
+We expect all Employees to actively guard against and disclose any potential conflicts of interest so that these can be properly considered and action taken if needed.
 It may be that disclosing the potential conflict is enough, although in some cases further action may be needed.